hold on beautiful Heather Stillufsen

 Leo’s Simple Steps to Quit Smoking

-One of the world’s most successful simple living bloggers Leo Babauta used to smoke, and says making changes is simply by taking up new habits, then letting go of the old ones (he’s now a vegan runner).
-He writes that the physical act of quitting is the easy part – it’s not to fall back when you have your next problem.
+He’s now a vegan runner!
+He writes that the physical act of quitting is the easy part – it’s not to fall back when you have your next problem that’s more difficult.

 You may quit smoking tomorrow, then if something upsets you or happens, you’re back to where you were.
 The key is to find out why (hence why Allen Carr’s method works better than nicotine patches).
-Read his 10 tips for quitting smoking.
+Read Leo’s 10 tips for quitting smoking.

 The average price of a packet of 20 cigarettes is now around £16.
 For someone who smokes 20 cigarettes a day, that’s over £100 a week.
 That’s £5000 a year – make a list of the things you could do with that money – a deposit (and furnishings) for a nice new home?
 What other ideas can you think of?